slds-lmu/lecture_i2dl/exercises/python/templates/08-lab-template.md

 <!-- #region pycharm={"name": "#%% md\n"} -->
 ## Using a pretrained network
-Even with the aid of data augmentation, the network overfits badly.
+Even with the aid of data augmentation, the network does not perform good.
 This can be explained by the fact that the images are quite diverse in relation to the size of the training set.
 Data augmentation can only bring you so far, and even with the aid of regularization the task would be difficult.